epccs/RPUpi/Hardware/README.md

 ## Pi Zero Setup

 The Pi Zero is a Single Board Computer (SBC) running [Linux].
-I use it as a host machine since it has enough memory and processing power for the AVR toolchain as well as self-hosted compiling and other applications and services.
-My use is kind of like a small headless SCADA system controller for the RPUno boards I daisy-chained with CAT5.
-It is not an IoT setup since the control system is self-contained, and I still don't see a compelling reason to send data about my garden to the Nebula or is relative Nimbus.
+I use it as a host machine since it has enough memory and processing power for the AVR toolchain as well as self-hosted compiling for itself and other applications and services (it gives just enough Linux at the edge).
+My use is sort of like a headless SCADA system controller of the control boards I have an RS-422 daisy-chain with.
+It is not an IoT setup since the control system is self-contained.
+The example software I have implemented is a very minimalistic command line interface for the controllers.
+Each controller listens for an address and a command to perform.

 [Linux]: ./Testing/linux.md